top of page

 First break...from Steve Abbis

-Several months later with a selection of Sci - Fi illustration work created at home added to my portfolio I headed to London.
-After several trips' months of interviews showing the portfolio to Hamlyn, Corgi, Granada,Penguin and every other book publisher's art department in London, I eventually got a break.
+Several months later with a selection of Sci - Fi illustration work created at home snd added to my portfolio I headed to London.
+Several trips later and months of interviews showing the portfolio to Hamlyn, Corgi, Granada,Penguin and every other book publisher's art department in London, I eventually got a break.

-I'd managed to secure an interview with Arrow Books art director Steve Abbis.
-Apparently his initial interest in me had been ignited by a photo of a Sci- Fi illustrations I'd sent him unfortunately without a name or address on it! ( This was created for a graphic's project at Art college entitled " Do UFO's exist" ) So being totally surprised months later to finally find the original artwork in my portfolio, Steve very kindly gave me my first Science Fiction cover commission entitled " SOVEREIGN" by the author R.M.
+I managed to secure an interview with Arrow Books art director Steve Abbis.
+Apparently his initial interest had been ignited by a photo of a Sci- Fi illustrations I'd sent him months earlier unfortunately without a name or address attached to it ( This was created for a graphic's project at Art college entitled " Do UFO's exist" ) Totally surprised to find the original artwork in my portfolio, Steve very kindly gave me my first Science Fiction cover commission entitled " SOVEREIGN" by the author R.M.
 Meluch and so kick started my illustration career.
 Steve also helped secure me a place on the books of Sarah Brown Artist Agency based in Ealing in London.
-This was a stable for acclaimed top Science Fiction artists of the time like Peter Elson and Fred Gambino among several others.
-Sarah Browns specialized in Science Fiction book covers and so I finally started to receive some reasonably steady work.
+This was a stable of acclaimed top Science Fiction artists of the time like Peter Elson and Fred Gambino among several others.
+Sarah Browns specialized in Science Fiction book covers and so I finally started to receive reasonably steady work.

 Moving on up...

-After several years working with the Sarah Brown agency I felt I needed to expand my repertoire of work beyond Sci - Fi book covers, and managed to move to one of central London's top Artist agencies, Meiklejohn Illustration based in Covent Garden.
-Meiklejohn were renown for working with most of the major advertising agencies in central London at the time like Satchi & Satchi, Feref, JWT as well as poster publishers like Athena Shops , and a few book publishers.
-As luck would have it I'd turned up for an interview at Meiklejohn with a portfolio full of Sci Fi work... just as their main Sci Fi Artist had left the agency.
-Being taken on by Meiklejohn was a good step forwards and immediately gave me a more constant flow of much better paid advertising work.
+After several years working with the Sarah Brown agency and with a need to expand my repertoire of work beyond Sci - Fi book covers, i managed to move to one of central London's top Artist agencies, Meiklejohn Illustration based in Covent Garden.
+Meiklejohn worked with most of the major advertising agencies in central London at the time like Satchi & Satchi, Feref, JWT as well as poster publishers like Athena Shops , and a few book publishers.
+As luck would have it I'd turned up for an interview at Meiklejohn with a portfolio of Sci Fi work...just as their main Sci Fi Artist had left the agency.
+Having been taken on by Meiklejohn was a big step forwards and immediately gave me a more constant flow of much better paid advertising work.

-I continued doing some book cover work at Meiklejohn and was surprised on one occasion to receive a fax letter from the well known writer David Harsent, impressed with an illustration I'd produced for his best selling crime thriller " Conjure Me " (Written under his pseudonym of Jack Curtis) The artwork of an eerily lit white clown face helped secure the author and Bantham Press, a nomination for the Publisher Association's Book Jacket of the year award in 1992.
-David Harsent who had previously been an art director wrote " I'm judging the book jacket against literally thousands, when I say its' one of the best I've ever seen" ...Its not often I'd ever received any awards so it was great just to get such a nice compliment and find out the book jacket had been nominated.
+I also continued doing some book cover work at Meiklejohn and was surprised on one occasion to receive a fax letter from the writer David Harsent, impressed with an illustration I'd produced for his best selling crime thriller " Conjure Me " (Written under his pseudonym of Jack Curtis) The artwork an eerily lit white clown face helped secure the author and Bantham Press, a nomination for the Publisher Association's Book Jacket of the year award in 1992.
+David Harsent who had also been an art director wrote " I'm judging the book jacket against literally thousands, when I say its' one of the best I've ever seen" it was great just to get such a nice compliment like this and find out the book jacket had been nominated.

 Plains, Trains, Sci - Fi & melting fob watches...

-The wide variety of work I was receiving from Meiklejohn and a need to keep busy taught me to paint a whole different array of everyday subject matter, as well being the agencies main Sci - Fi artist when this work did come in.
+The wide variety of work I received from Meiklejohn and a need to keep work flowing in taught me to paint a whole different array of everyday subject matter, whilst still being the agencies main Sci - Fi artist when this work came in.
 As well as creating artwork for BP, Texaco, Athena Posters, GEC, Glaxo Cline, Friends Provident, Jim Henson Productions, pop bands Blur and B12, Carling Black Label, LLoyds Bank and many more.
-I was also lucky enough to work on some film posters, this included the film poster artwork for two fairly successful films: Comedy film "Trains Planes & Automobiles" staring Steve Martin & the late John Candy as well as the poster for James Cameron and Gale Anne Hurd's underwater Sci Fi blockbuster and successful hit "THE ABYSS"
+I was also lucky enough to work on some film posters, this included the poster artwork for two successful films: Comedy film "Trains Planes & Automobiles" staring Steve Martin & the late John Candy as well as the poster for James Cameron and Gale Anne Hurd's underwater Sci Fi blockbuster action hit "THE ABYSS"

 Trev & Pete expand the business...

-A few years later whilst playing in a local band I met Pete Smith, who little did I know was to become my business partner for the next 33 years!
-Pete who had been a graphic designer working for B&Q's head office and I had often discussed setting up a joint illustration and graphics company to service the needs of businesses in and around Salisbury where we both lived.
+A few years later whilst playing drums in a local band I met Pete Smith, who little did I know was to become my business partner for the next 37 years!
+Pete had been a graphic designer working for B&Q's head office and we often discussed setting up a joint illustration and graphics company to service the needs of businesses in and around Salisbury where we both lived.
 With Pete taking redundancy from B&Q's in 1987 and with the computer graphics age now upon us, it seemed like the ideal time to take the gamble and put our business idea into practice.
-Using both our talents we joined forces, shared premises, equipment and facilities and Trevor Peters Design was born.
-The business has really flourished over the years and despite two bad recessions, (one in the 1980's and the financial crash in 2007) three years of Brexit trauma and currently the ongoing Corona virus outbreaks to deal with ...we have continued working together as a successful business partnership and will be celebrating our 33rd year of business in 2021.
+We joined forces, shared premises, equipment and facilities and Trevor Peters Design was born.
+The business has really flourished over the years and despite two bad recessions, the financial crash in 2007, three years of Brexit indecision for business's and the dreaded Corona virus outbreak in 2020-2022 to get through! ...We have continued working together as a successful business partnership and will be celebrating our 38th year of business in 2025.

 bottom of page